mdn/content/files/en-us/web/css/order/index.md

 {{ EmbedLiveSample('Ordering_items_in_a_flex_container') }}

-The `<article>` appears first in the source order, but appears in the center when rendered visually.
+The `<article>` appears first in the source order but visually rendered in the center.

 ## Specifications